2025 Spring International Convention of

 P1-5

-Postbiotic MPG-1 attenuates sarcopenia in dexamethasone-induced sarcopenia model
+Postbiotic MPG-1 attenuates dexamethasone-induced sarcopenia

 • Jinsu Choi1, Jin-ho Lee1, Min-ah Kim1, Eunwoo Jeong1, Harang Park1, Hye-yeong Song1, Juyeong Moon1, Bonseo Koo1, Kota Kodama3, Tack-joong Kim*1,2